smaccoun/create-haskstar-app/README.md

 ## Why?

 Designed to automate all the redundant, not-so-fun parts of setting up a stack.
-This is almost like a framework, monolithic and highly opinionated, designed to largely get production ready haskell-based apps up and running quickly!
+This is almost like a framework - monolithic and highly opinionated - designed to largely get production ready haskell-based apps up and running quickly!

 As all monolithic frameworks come with certain drawbacks (too much magic, difference of opinions on the "right way", etc)